AvinandanBose/clima_flutter_JSON_API_WeatherApp/README.md

 #Chimate APP

-#This a Climate Weather Condition based which take update from INTERNET.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This a Climate Weather Condition based which take update from INTERNET.

 A few resources to get you started if this is your first Flutter project: